 “Be Kind” Scenario Cards

-Use the role-play scenario cards to present relatable situations where kindness can make a difference and an opportunity to step into the shoes of others and have them act them out.
-Even more, these interactive scenarios help students grasp the significance of kindness in various contexts and develop vital social and emotional skills.
+Use the role-play scenario cards to present relatable situations where kindness can make a difference, and to give participants an opportunity to step into others’ shoes and act them out.
+Moreover, these interactive scenarios help students grasp the significance of kindness across contexts and develop vital social and emotional skills.

 By engaging in role-play, students learn the power of kindness firsthand and internalize natural responses to real-life situations.